 The BizFilings Guide to Incorporating Your Business includes:

-- Business type descriptions, advantages and disadvantages
+- Business type descriptions, advantages

 - Sole proprietorship